-Upon the “Express” delivery of the package, a delivery note shall be presented to the Customer who shall be asked to sign it.
-Should it prove impossible to deliver the package to the Customer for any reason whatsoever (e.g. the Customer’s absence, incorrect delivery address, address cannot be found, etc.), the delivery person shall transmit a non-delivery code to the Vendor and shall leave a note to the Customer stating that he/she attempted to deliver the parcel and indicating the process for finalising the delivery.
-If the Customer doesn’t withdraw his packaging by presenting his ID card 10 days after the note leaved to the Customer, the packaging will be returned to the Vendor.
+For “Express” delivery of the package, a delivery note shall be presented to the Customer who shall be asked to sign it.
+Should it prove impossible to deliver the package to the Customer for any reason whatsoever (e.g. due to the Customer’s absence, incorrect delivery address, address cannot be found, etc.), the delivery person shall transmit a non-delivery code to the Vendor and shall leave a note to the Customer stating that Vendor attempted to deliver the parcel and indicating to the Customer the process for finalising the delivery.
+If the Customer doesn’t collect their parcel by presenting their ID card ten (10) days after the note is left with the Customer, the packaging will be returned to the Vendor.

-Upon the “Standard” delivery, the package shall be presented to the Customer who shall not be asked to sign it.
-Should it prove impossible to deliver the package to the Customer (e.g. the Customer’s absence, incorrect delivery address, address cannot be found, etc.), the delivery person shall transmit a non-delivery code to the Vendor and shall leave a note to the Customer stating that he/she attempted to deliver the parcel and indicating the process for finalizing the delivery.
-If the Customer doesn’t withdraw his packaging after 10 days, presenting his ID card, the packaging will be returned to the Vendor.
-The custom service will contact the Customer to establish whether he prefers to make a re-delivery or get reimbursed.
+For “Standard” delivery, the package shall be presented to the Customer who shall not be asked to sign it.
+Should it prove impossible to deliver the package to the Customer (e.g. due to the Customer’s absence, incorrect delivery address, address cannot be found, etc.), the delivery person shall transmit a non-delivery code to the Vendor and shall leave a note to the Customer stating that Vendor attempted to deliver the parcel and indicating the process for finalizing the delivery.
+If the Customer doesn’t collect their parcel after ten (10) days, presenting their ID card, the parcel will be returned to the Vendor.
+The customer service will contact the Customer to establish whether he prefers to make a re-delivery or get reimbursed.

 The goods will be the Customer’s responsibility from the completion of delivery.